 Nguyen Tien Huy 准教授

-専門・研究テーマ・キーワードClinical medicine, global health, health policy, evidence-based medicine and health, systematic review and meta-analysis, online education
+専門・研究テーマ・キーワードClinical medicine, epidemiology, global health, digital medicine, health intervention, evidence-based medicine and health, systematic review and meta-analysis, online education

 School of Tropical Medicine and Global Health, Nagasaki University

-I earned my M.D. as the valedictorian at Ho Chi Minh University of Medicine and Pharmacy, Ho Chi Minh City (Vietnam) in 1996.
-Then I worked as an intern clinical medical doctor at Infectious Diseases Department of Ho Chi Minh University of Medicine and Pharmacy and also worked at the Hospital of Tropical Diseases in Ho Chi Minh City until 1998.
-In 2002, I gained my PhD at Kyoto Institute of Technology (Kyoto, Japan) with a thesis on the antimalarial mechanism.
-Between 2002 and 2007, I worked a postdoctoral fellow at Kyoto Institute of Technology.
-From 2007, I have been working and teaching for Nagasaki University on a broad field of research including clinical research, epidemiology, global health, ethical issues, education, research methodology, evidence based, and health policy using various skill sets of biostatistics, data mining, survey, and systematic review and meta-analysis.
+I earned my M.D. as the Valedictorian at Ho Chi Minh University of Medicine and Pharmacy, Ho Chi Minh City (Vietnam) in 1996.
+Then, I practiced as an intern doctor at the Infectious Diseases Department of Ho Chi Minh University of Medicine and Pharmacy and concurrently worked at the Hospital of Tropical Diseases in Ho Chi Minh City until 1998.
+In 2002, I was awarded my PhD from the Kyoto Institute of Technology (Kyoto, Japan) by conducting a thesis on the antimalarial drugs’ mechanism.
+Between 2002 and 2007, I worked as a postdoctoral fellow at Kyoto Institute of Technology with a 2-year fellowship of JSPS.
+Since 2007, I have been working and teaching for Nagasaki University in a broad field of research, including clinical research, epidemiology, global/planetary health, digital health and medicine, ethical issues, education, research methodology, evidence-based medicine and health, and health intervention using various skill sets of biostatistics, data mining, survey, and systematic review and meta-analysis.

--Key skill of “how to write a literature review of dissertation and efficient search”.
+-Key skill module: (1) how to develop research idea, (2) tips to write a research protocol, (3) how to write a literature review of dissertation and efficient search.

 - Online teaching